core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 Additionally, the same considerations from Section 12.6 of {{RFC8613}} hold for Group OSCORE, about building the AEAD nonce and the secrecy of the Security Context parameters.

-The EdDSA signature algorithm and the elliptic curve Ed25519 {{RFC8032}} are mandatory to implement.
-For endpoints that support the pairwise mode, the ECDH-SS + HKDF-256 algorithm specified in Section 6.3.1 of {{I-D.ietf-cose-rfc8152bis-algs}} and the X25519 curve {{RFC7748}} are also mandatory to implement.
+The elliptic curve Curve25519 and the EdDSA signature algorithm Ed25519 {{RFC8032}} are mandatory to implement.
+For endpoints that support the pairwise mode, the ECDH-SS + HKDF-256 algorithm specified in Section 6.3.1 of {{I-D.ietf-cose-rfc8152bis-algs}} and the X25519 algorithm {{RFC7748}} are also mandatory to implement.

 Constrained IoT devices may alternatively represent Montgomery curves and (twisted) Edwards curves {{RFC7748}} in the short-Weierstrass form Wei25519, with which the algorithms ECDSA25519 and ECDH25519 can be used for signature operations and Diffie-Hellman secret calculation, respectively {{I-D.ietf-lwig-curve-representations}}.

 For many constrained IoT devices, it is problematic to support more than one signature algorithm or multiple whole cipher suites.
 As a consequence, some deployments using, for instance, ECDSA with NIST P-256 may not support the mandatory signature algorithm but that should not be an issue for local deployments.

 The derivation of pairwise keys defined in {{key-derivation-pairwise}} is compatible with ECDSA and EdDSA asymmetric keys, but is not compatible with RSA asymmetric keys.

+For the public key translation from Ed25519 (Ed448) to X25519 (X448) specified in {{key-derivation-pairwise}}, variable time methods can be used since the translation operates on public information.
+Any byte string of appropriate length is accepted as a public key for X25519 (X448) in {{RFC7748}}, it is therefore not necessary for security to validate the translated public key (assuming the translation was successful).

-The security of using the same key pair for Diffie-Hellman and for signing is demonstrated in {{Degabriele}}.
+The security of using the same key pair for Diffie-Hellman and for signing (by considering the ECDH procedure in {{sec-derivation-pairwise}} as a Key Encapsulation Mechanism (KEM)) is demonstrated in {{Thormarker}}, extending the work in {{Degabriele}}.

+For {{Degabriele}} to apply as it is written, public keys need to be in the expected subgroup.
+For this we rely on cofactor DH, Section 5.7.1.2 of {{NIST-800-56A}} which is referenced in {{sec-derivation-pairwise}}.

+Applications using ECDH (except X25519 and X448) based KEM in {{sec-derivation-pairwise}} are assumed to verify that a peer endpoint’s public key is on the expected curve and that the shared secret is not the point at infinity.
+The KEM in {{Degabriele}} checks that the shared secret is different from the point at infinity, as does the procedure in Section 5.7.1.2 of {{NIST-800-56A}} which is referenced in {{sec-derivation-pairwise}}.

+Extending Theorem 2 of {{Degabriele}}, {{Thormarker}} shows that the same key pair can be used with X25519 and Ed25519 (X448 and Ed448) for the KEM specified in {{sec-derivation-pairwise}}.
+By symmetry in the KEM used in this document, both endpoints can consider themselves to have the recipient role in the KEM – as discussed in Section 7 of {{Thormarker}} - and rely on the mentioned proofs for the security of their key pairs.

+Theorem 3 in {{Degabriele}} shows that the same key pair can be used for an ECDH based KEM and ECDSA.
+The KEM uses a different KDF than in {{sec-derivation-pairwise}}, but the proof only depends on that the KDF has certain required properties, which are the typical assumptions about HKDF, e.g., that output keys are pseudorandom.
+In order to comply with the assumptions of Theorem 3, received public keys MUST be successfully validated, see Section 5.6.2.3.3 of {{NIST-800-56A}}.
+The validation MAY be performed by a trusted Group Manager.

+HashEdDSA variants of Ed25519 and Ed448 are not used by COSE, see Section 2.2 of {{I-D.ietf-cose-rfc8152bis-algs}}, and are not covered by the analysis in {{Thormarker}}, and hence MUST NOT be used with the public keys used with pairwise keys as specified in this document.

 ## Message Segmentation {#ssec-message-segmentation}